adityadeole24/Deloitte-Challenge/README.md

 4 Choose **Create stack**.
 This stack may take up to 15 minutes to complete.

-5 Once the stack is created, copy the API Gateway ID from API gateway console and paste into the index.html available in S3Objects folder and save the file.
+5 Once the stack is created, copy the API Gateway ID from [API Gateway console](https://ap-southeast-2.console.aws.amazon.com/apigateway/main/apis?region=ap-southeast-2) and paste into the index.html available in S3Objects folder and save the file.

 Copy API Gateay ID